YB-Yottabyte/MyCommandShell/README.md

 git clone https://github.com/YB-Yottabyte/MAT266.git

+Then, Add this Files Back to src: (## Working on Adding this Files back to src in github)
+- CommmandShell.class
+- CommmandShell.java
+- CommmandUsuageStore.class
+- CommmandUsuageStore.java
+- MarkovChain.class
+- MarkovChain.java
+- TextGenerator.class
+- TextGenerator.java
+- pom.xml

 Step 2: Go to the src Directory
 Next, navigate to the src folder where all the Java files are stored.
 You can do this by typing: